The 6 Best Neighborhoods in Bruges for Tourists

 This area has a unique architecture which is different from the other areas in Bruges.
-If you want easy transport book accommodation near the Train station.
+If you want easy transport book accommodation near the Train station area.

-From Assebroek, located south-east of the city, you can easily venture into the area’s sites such as the Bruges Market square and the Minnewater.
-The area is also popular for its biking trails and beautiful gardens.
+You can venture into this area’s sites such as the Bruges Market square and the Minnewater.
+These two are famous for sights near Assebroek.
+This city is also popular for its biking trails and beautiful gardens.

 There are hotels that cut across all budgets and several restaurants where you can stop for delicious meals.
 Take a walk along the paths of the beautiful gardens in Assebroek on a lazy afternoon.